cwi-swat/lwb25-ql-rascal/README.md

 - reference to undefined question
 - duplicate question declaration with different type
 - conditional expression not of boolean type
-- operands of invalid type to operators
+- operands of invalid type to operator
 - computed expression not conforming to declared type.
+- cyclic data and control dependencies

 Warnings
-- empty prompts
+- empty prompt
-- empty if-then-else branches
+- empty then/else-branch
-- useless conditions
+- useless condition
-- dead then branches
+- dead then-branch
 - redeclared with different prompt
-- cyclic data and control dependencies

 Total source lines of code (SLOC): 352.